 While we do not require you to pay any sort of per diem, it is customary to reimburse our volunteers for food costs.
 We do stipulate that if your event is catered for either attendees or staff then TOOOL volunteers should be able to avail themselves of that option.
 If your event has a lunch/dinner service or a bar, meal or drink tickets are customary.

-The Open Organisation Of Lockpickers has methodically researched the laws relevant to lockpicks in all 50 states, so we are very equipped to properly inform you of the regulations relevant to a Lockpick Village at your event.
-Still, our optimism and attention to detail isn’t always shared by facility owners, event managers, school administrators, etc. We do insist that prior to committing to an appearance anywhere, the TOOOL leadership will be shown proof of concrete understanding and permission from any supervising body or parent organization that is sponsoring a conference or controlling a venue.
+The Open Organisation Of Lockpickers has methodically researched the laws relevant to lock picks in all 50 states, so we are very equipped to properly inform you of the regulations relevant to a Lockpick Village at your event.
+Still, our optimism and attention to detail isn’t always shared by facility owners, event managers, school administrators, etc. Therefore, we insist that prior to committing to an appearance anywhere, the TOOOL leadership will be shown proof of understanding and permission from any supervising body or parent organization that is sponsoring a conference or controlling a venue.

 Nothing is more frustrating than getting a whole Lockpick Village shipped, getting people in place, and having everything set up… only to hear at the last minute that a hotel manager or school dean or company executive is uncomfortable with attendees learning this knowledge, getting hands-on time, and occasionally purchasing pick tools and locks that they may take home with them for continued study.